WORKSHOP AUDITIONS F.A.Q.

-A: We use your WSDC competition level (except for All-Star) as a starting point to determine your level- please see the WSDC points registry search page to see your current WSDC standing.
+A: We use your WSDC competition level as a starting point to determine your level- please see the WSDC points registry search page to see your current WSDC standing.

 W1 – if you have no Novice points

-W2 – if you qualify to dance at the Novice level
+W2 – if you have at least 1 Novice point

 W3 - if you qualify to dance at the Intermediate level